 SOC 412.
 SOCIAL ISSUES IN CONTEMPORARY CHINA.
 This course is an examination of China's transition to a market oriented society.
-It will discuss the influence of historical traditions and social structure on individual lives and behavioral patterns.
-This class will consider pressing social concerns that China must struggel to address as it continues down the path of market reforms.
-Prerequisite: SOC 101.
-3
+It will discuss the influence of historical traditions and social structure on individual lives and

 SOC 414.
 GENDER IN A CROSS-CULTURAL PERSPECTIVE.
 This course is designed to understand gender issues from local, regional, national, and global perspectives.
 It addresses a range of gender roles related to social, cultural, economic and political institutions in a select number of countries in Africa, Asia, the Caribbean and the United States.
 Prerequisites: SOC 101 or PSC 201 or GEO 201 or ANT 101 for undergraduates.
 3